abangfarhan/abangfarhan.github.io/_posts/2024-09-10-visualizing-bg-nbd-model-distributions.md

 # Beta Distribution for Heterogeneity of Drop-off Probability

 Every time a customer makes a transaction, there's a chance that they will stop making any transactions afterwards with probability $p$, which is called the drop-off probability.
-This probability is assumed to be independent across time and across customers, and the heterogeneity of $p$ among all customers is assumed to follow the Beta distribution, which is parameterized by the shape parameter $a$ and scale parameter $b$:
+This probability is assumed to be independent across time and across customers, and the heterogeneity of $p$ among all customers is assumed to follow the Beta distribution, which is parameterized by the shape parameters $a$ and $b$:

 $$
 f(p | a, b) = \frac{p^{a-1} (1-p)^{b-1}}{B(a, b)}, 0 \leq p \leq 1